 You can now close the environment.

 Back in the arrange window, we will now create all the tracks for your instruments.

 Click on "Track"-"New" and choose External MIDI.
-Create only one track!
-You can create several tracks at once, but as you need to assign them manually anyways, it does not make any difference.
+Create as many tracks as you need for the particular multi instrument (15, usually).